Vulvovaginitis or vaginitis is swelling or infection of the vulva and vagina.

 Allow more air to reach your genital area.
 You can do this by:

 - Wearing loose-fitting clothes and not wearing panty hose.

 - Wearing cotton underwear (instead of synthetic fabrics) or underwear that has a cotton lining in the crotch.
-Cotton increases air flow and decreases moisture buildup.
+Cotton allows normal evaporation of moisture so that moisture buildup is reduced.